joerivanveen/wp-reading-progress/readme.txt

 == Screenshots ==
 1. Example of the reading progress bar on my photography blog
 2. WP Reading Progress settings page
-3. Activate the bar for an individual post (if the post type is not enabled)
+3. Activate the bar for an individual post (if that post type is not enabled)

 == Changelog ==